lancewilhelm/retroboard/README.md

 # Retroboard Driver

-A simple, abstracted driver for controlling RGB LED matrices on Raspberry Pi, with support for both hardware and simulated displays, plus a custom text rendering library.
+A simple, abstracted driver for controlling RGB LED matrices on Raspberry Pi, with support for both hardware and simulated displays, plus a custom text rendering library and web interface.

 ## Overview